Skip to content

 Histories & and Futures of Care Work Studies

-In this thematic plenary, a panel of distinguished care scholars will reflect on the most important developments in our field in the past several decades and the critical things we need to pay attention to in the decades to come.
+In this thematic plenary, a panel of distinguished care scholars reflected on the most important developments in our field in the past several decades and the critical things we need to pay attention to in the decades to come.

-Pallavi Banerjee is Associate Professor in the Department of Sociology and University of Calgary, Research Excellence Chair.
-Her research is situated at the intersections of immigration, gender, families, unpaid and paid labour, intersectionality, transnationalism.
+Pallavi Banerjee is an Associate Professor in the Department of Sociology at the University of Calgary, and the Research Excellence Chair.
+Her research is situated at the intersections of immigration, gender, families, unpaid and paid labour, intersectionality, and transnationalism.
 She is the author of the award-winning book entitled, The Opportunity Trap: High-Skilled Workers, Indian Families and the Failures of Dependent-Visa Policy published by New York University Press.
 Her other award-winning research has been published in many peer-reviewed journals including the American Behavioral Scientist, Gender & Society, Contexts, Canadian Ethnic Studies, Sociological Forum, Gender, Work and Organization, Women, Gender and Families of Color among others.
-She has also written opinion-pieces in venues such as The Globe and Mail, The Conversations and Ms Magazine and her research has been cited widely in the media in the U.S., Canada and India.
-She directs the Critical Gender, Intersectionality and Migration Research Group at the University of Calgary, and the lead researcher in the Youth and Anti-Racist Integration (YARI) Collective.
-Her research is supported by Social Sciences and Humanities Research Council (SSHRC), Canada and Immigration, Refugees and Citizenship Canada (IRCC).
+She has also written opinion pieces in venues such as The Globe and Mail, The Conversation, and Ms Magazine, and her research has been cited widely in the media in the U.S., Canada, and India.
+She directs the Critical Gender, Intersectionality and Migration Research Group at the University of Calgary, and is the lead researcher in the Youth and Anti-Racist Integration (YARI) Collective.
+Her research is supported by the Social Sciences and Humanities Research Council (SSHRC), Canada, and Immigration, Refugees and Citizenship Canada (IRCC).

 Nancy Folbre is Professor emerita of economics and director of the Program on Gender and Care Work at the Political Economy Research Institute at the University of Massachusetts Amherst.
 Her new book, Accounting for Care, will be published next year by the University of California Press.